emweb/wt/examples/wtwithqt/lib/README.txt

 LICENSE
 =======

-Copyright (C) 2008 Emweb bvba, Kessel-Lo, Belgium.
+Copyright (C) 2008 Emweb bv, Herent, Belgium.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation